 Transfer/Excess Transaction Fee – Most variable annuity providers discourage annuity contract holders from making too many changes to their investments each year because the increased trading costs often negate any incremental gains and may negatively affect the long-term performance of the annuity’s underlying investment portfolios.

-Just as banks impose fees for low balances, insurance companies may also charge a fee if the variable annuity account falls below a minimum maintenance threshold.
+Low Balance Account Fee – Just as banks impose fees for low balances, insurance companies may also charge a fee if a variable annuity account falls below a minimum maintenance threshold.

 When it’s charged: This fee is charged annually and deducted from the annuity’s account value if the balance is low.
 The charge appears on the annuity statement.

 The fees outlined above provide a general sense of the different charges related to the purchase and maintenance of a variable annuity.
 For a detailed list and description of fees and charges that apply to a specific variable annuity product, refer to the prospectus.

 Your financial professional can also answer questions about costs associated with a particular annuity product.